SalmaKazemiRashed/Cell_Microscopy_project/doc/Train_UNet.md

 ## Prediction

-we predicted the segmentation masks of validation and test images with the best model :
+we predicted the segmentation masks of validation and test images with the best model:

 ```bash
 python3 prediction.py